Anthropology - Bachelor of Arts

 This course concentrates on the perspectives, qualitative methods, and research strategies employed by ethnographers.
 Special emphasis is placed on techniques of major ethnographic research traditions, methods of data collection, analysis of narrative or textual data, ethical issues in research and presentation of research results.
 Grant writing and the use of such tools as computer software, film and other recording devices in ethnographic research are also explored.
 Note: The consent of the Department is required for Non-Anthropology majors.

-Prerequisites: Minimum grade of C- in one of the following: ANTH 207 or ANTH 208.
+Prerequisites: A minimum grade of C- in one of ANTH 207 or ANTH 208.

 ANTH 395